Raild3x/require-on-rails/README.md

 RequireOnRails provides the following commands accessible via Command Palette (`Ctrl+Shift+P`):

-All commands are prefixed with `RequireOnRails:` in the palette:
+All commands are prefixed with `RequireOnRails:` in the palette.
+The menu hides the ones that do not apply to your current mode.

 * **Open Menu**: A quick-pick menu of every RequireOnRails action (also opened by clicking the status bar name)
 * **Toggle Active**: Enable or disable RequireOnRails functionality
+* **Select Mode**: Choose between `dynamic` alias generation and `explicit` path writing for this workspace
 * **Setup Default Project Structure**: Setup a project structure ready out of the box for RequireOnRails
+* **Regenerate Aliases**: Force regeneration of all aliases, or in explicit mode a rescan of the module index (useful for troubleshooting)
-* **Download Luau Module**: Download the RequireOnRails Luau module via Wally package manager or as a raw Luau file
+* **Download Luau Module** *(dynamic, or explicit with the `alias` style)*: Download the RequireOnRails Luau module via Wally package manager or as a raw Luau file
-* **Add Import Definition to All Files**: Automatically add import require definitions to all files that need them
+* **Add Import Definition to All Files** *(dynamic, or explicit with the `alias` style)*: Automatically add import require definitions to all files that need them
-* **Regenerate Aliases**: Force regeneration of all aliases (useful for troubleshooting)
-* **Manage Alias Regeneration Commands**: Review the `onAliasesRegenerated` commands this workspace requests, and approve or revoke each one for this workspace
+* **Manage Alias Regeneration Commands** *(dynamic only)*: Review the `onAliasesRegenerated` commands this workspace requests, and approve or revoke each one for this workspace
+* **Rewrite All Requires to Current Style** *(explicit only)*: Re-render every resolvable require string to the current path style (also the migration path when switching from dynamic mode)
 * **Check for Updates**: Check whether a newer RequireOnRails Luau package is available
-* **Select Mode**: Choose between `dynamic` alias generation and `explicit` path writing for this workspace
-* **Rewrite All Requires to Current Style**: Explicit mode: re-render every resolvable require string to the current path style (also the migration path when switching from dynamic mode)

 </details>

 ## Troubleshooting
 <details>
 <summary>Common Issues</summary>

+### Dynamic mode issues

 **Q: My aliases aren't generating**
 - Check that `directoriesToScan` matches your actual directory structure